Sleeps 3 | 160sq/ft | Guests age 6+ suggested

 $241 Weeknight | $256 Weekend | $281 Holiday

-Hawkweed cabin is located on a magnificent 230 acre property overlooking a sparkling blue, spring-fed lake (the result of a former limestone quarry).
-This incredibly unique and otherworldly landscape is just 1.5 hours from Toronto and will soon be the site of our long-awaited Cabinscape Camp: Kawarthas.
+Hawkweed cabin is located on a magnificent 230-acre property overlooking a sparkling blue, spring-fed lake (the result of a former limestone quarry).
+This incredibly unique and otherworldly landscape is just 1.5 hours from Toronto and is the site of our long-awaited Cabinscape Camp: Kawarthas.

 Access: Drive-in Access Remoteness: Low